e74000/Classical-XY-Model-Go/README.md

 Use up/down arrow keys to increase or decrease temperature respectively.
 Also use right/left to increase or decrease interaction strength respectively.

+You can see a more interactive version of this on my [website](https://e74000.net/posts/xymodel/).

 ### Command line flags:

 * `-t`: The initial temperature of the simulation.